TonyYenTWN/trEnD/README.md

 - [generation_wind_offshore_forecast_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/generation_wind_offshore_forecast_2021.csv) stores the time series of  scheduled offshore wind power generation in the modeled bidding zones and their directly connected neighbors.
 - [generation_wind_onshore_forecast_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/generation_wind_onshore_forecast_2021.csv) stores the time series of  scheduled onshore wind power generation in the modeled bidding zones and their directly connected neighbors.
 The data of Great Britian were extracted from [Elexon Portal](https://www.elexonportal.co.uk/).
 - [merit_order_curve_q_assimilated_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/merit_order_curve_q_assimilated_2021.csv) stores the merit order curves of the modeled bidding zones and their directly connected neighbors.
 This file might not be needed in the future once merit order curves can be modeled endogeneously in the model.
-- [solar_radiation_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/solar_radiation_2021.csv) stores the time series of solar radiation data from meteorology stations in Norway.
+- [solar_radiation_2021.csv](https://github.com/TonyYenTWN/trEnD/blob/main/csv/input/power_market/solar_radiation_2021.csv) stores the time series of solar radiation data from meteorology stations in the modeled bidding zones.

 ### .csv Files for Power Network
 The files can be found in the folder [power_network](https://github.com/TonyYenTWN/trEnD/tree/main/csv/input/power_network).
 If not specifically mentioned, the time series were extracted from the [NVE dataset](https://nedlasting.nve.no/gis/).